ElliotGarbus/MidiClockGenerator/README.md

 Directions:
 * Select the midi connection
 * Use the Slider, Tap, or input the Beats per Minute
-* The Range control selects differnt ranges for the slider
+* The Range control selects different ranges for the slider

 Developer notes:
-Most of the code of interst in is main.py.
+Most of the code of interest in is main.py.
 The program uses multi-processing to run the GUI in one process, and the midi clock generator in another process.
 The method, _midi_clock_generator, of the class MidiClockGen, has a sleep command in the inner loop.
 This is used to save power for most of the time between beats.
 At beats of 3000 BPM or above sleep() is not used.

-The midi clock spec bases BPM on quater notes, and sends 24 messages per quater note.
+The midi clock spec bases BPM on quarter notes, and sends 24 messages per quarter note.

     def _midi_clock_generator(out_port, bpm, run):
         midi_output = mido.open_output(out_port)